 Another great activity during your visit?
-Take a day trip to Ravello, and enjoy a unique and all-Mediterranean excursion!
+Take an Amalfi Coast drive to Ravello, and enjoy a unique and all-Mediterranean excursion!

 Fourth Stop: Ravello

-After two nights in Amalfi, it was time to end our road trip – but not without another addition!
+After two nights in Amalfi, it was time to end our Amalfi Coast drive – but not without another addition!
 A 30-minute drive from Amalfi stands Ravello, our last stop in the coast.
-This village has the most outstanding views of our entire road trip in Amalfi!
+This village has the most outstanding views of our entire Amalfi Coast road trip!

 A muse to famous German composer Richard Wagner, Ravello is a Mediterranean diamond among other jewels.
 Atop a mountain, Ravello calls to revel in beauty.

 While we didn’t spend the night, our short day-visit made us fall in love during our Amalfi Coast road trip.
 The medieval stone streets took us on a journey of color and culture, of gardens and art.

 Villa Rufolo in particular, a palatial Moor-style estate, inspired Wagner to write the second act of Parsifal.
 The architecture and the view from this gorgeous villa are enthralling, kind of like visiting a land of fairytales.

 We didn’t stay because we didn’t know how much we’d fall in love with Ravello during the Amalfi Coast drive.
 I’d recommend to think ahead and stay here at least one night, to best soak up its beauty.

 When leaving by car, choose the mountain path instead of the coastal one, to see a wholly different perspective.
-Here, you’ll be able to see Pompeii and Mount Vesuvius from a distance, as you finish the Amalfi Coast road trip!
+Here, you’ll see Pompeii and Mount Vesuvius from a distance, as you finish the Amalfi Coast road trip!

 Fifth (And Last!)
 Stop: Rome

-After getting to know the Italian coastline, what better way to finish a trip than Rome?
+After a long Amalfi Coast drive, what better way to finish a trip than Rome?
 The Eternal City opened its gates for us to feel the magic of its ancient history.
 Once the political center of the western world, the Italian capital has so much to offer!

 Lastly, if you’re looking for a quick intro on what to see there, this is my list of must-sees in Rome.

-In all, our road trip in Amalfi was one of the most visually stunning and soul-filling experiences of my life.
+In all, our Amalfi Coast road trip was one of the most visually stunning and soul-filling experiences of my life.
 The immensity of the Tyrrhenian Sea, the colors of each picturesque little town, the all-around history.
 Even those places we only saw passing by were so beautiful they seemed almost from another, more beautiful reality.
-I hope you will enjoy this spectacular coast as much as I did!
+I hope you will enjoy the spectacular Amalfi Coast drive as much as I did!